WangcsShuai/kevinzakka.github.io/_posts/2016-09-26-applying-deep-learning.markdown

  <img src="/assets/app_dl/bucket.svg" width="350">
 </p>

-Most of the value in the industry today is driven by the models in the orange rectangle (innovation and monetization mostly) but Andrew believes that **unsupervised deep learning** is a super-exciting field that has lots of potential for the future.
+Most of the value in the industry today (innovation and monetization) lies in the orange circle but Andrew believes that **Unsupervised Deep Learning** is a super-exciting field that has loads of potential for the future.

 <a name='toc2'></a>